-With an emphasis on real-world skills and projects, this course has a strong vocational focus.
+Increase your understanding of the role of marketing in the commercial world, while engaging with businesses of all sizes.
+With an emphasis on real-world projects, this course has a strong vocational focus.

-The MSc in Marketing is designed to develop your understanding and competence in marketing.
-You will study a range of core and developing topics in this customer-orientated business discipline.
-You will develop a strong understanding of how marketing interacts with and contributes to other key business areas within an organisation.
+Experienced staff will develop students’, understanding of how marketing interacts with and contributes to other key business areas within an organisation.
 Understanding customers, marketing communication, marketing research, international strategic marketing, e-marketing and brand marketing are all integral to this degree.

 If you have a relevant postgraduate diploma or professional award (such as the Chartered Institute of Marketing (CIM) Professional Postgraduate Diploma), then you may be able to join this programme at an advanced level.